kslotay/microgrid-incipere/README.md

 # Requirements (as developed)

-Truffle, truffle-contract, Ganache (for testrpc), npm
+Truffle, truffle-contract, Ganache (for testrpc), Node.js